 Logo and branding.
 Expect to spend $500 to $2,000 on design and brand development for a small laundromat business.

 Exterior signage.
 Durable, eye-catching signs range from $150 to $400 per square foot.
-Most small business signs range from $2,000 to $10,000 depending on the complexity and materials.
+Many small business signs range from $2,000 to $10,000, depending on the complexity and materials.

 Website and local listings.
 A basic site plus Google Business and Yelp setup helps you show up in local searches.
 Google Sites are free and can be a good starting point.